 My oldest is in Year 1 so this is our first year where homework is the new norm.
 We pulled it out of her bag on Monday when it came home.
 There were no distractions in the house so we sat together and did spelling, perfected hand writing and did some maths homework.
 There was a week’s worth of homework there but she flew through it all in less than an hour.
 Then we moved onto her piano practice for the week.
 I felt like Super Mum and couldn’t stop telling her how amazing she was doing her work so quickly.

 My little one is 3 and a half and she also wants to be part of the homework club.
-In the two weeks since we lost the Internet – she’s started learning how to do some hand writing herself.
+In the two weeks since we lost our access to technology – she’s started learning how to do some hand writing herself.
 She’s working on her name which is blowing my mind because I didn’t realise she would be able to grip a pencil correctly and trace over the dotted lines.
 I feel slightly guilty my oldest didn’t get early exposure but hey – she is my benchmark kid and I’m still learning myself.

 We’ve traded screen time for other activities